-FIT offers a one-year online Associates degree in Fashion Merchandising Management.
+FIT offers a one-year online Associates degree in Fashion Business Management and a two-year online Bachelor's degree in International Trade and Marketing.
 For more information, please visit the Degree Programs page or contact the Admissions office at 212.217.3760.

 For all other degree programs, credits may be obtained by taking online courses, but the majority of courses in FIT's degree programs are offered on campus only.